-You may have an inherent talent for analytical thinking and strategizing, that’s great!
-Rest assured, even if problem-solving doesn’t come naturally to you, analytical skills are something that can be developed.
+You may have an inherent talent for thinking and strategizing – and that’s great!
+But rest assured, even if problem-solving doesn’t come naturally to you, these skills can be developed.

 Analytical skills are useful in many ways.
 Developing analytical skills won’t just give you a leg up at work — they will help you become a better problem solver in many different areas of your life.

-However, one of the real reasons analytical skills have become such a hot topic is because of how invaluable they are in the workplace.
+However, one of the real reasons these thinking skills have become such a hot topic is because of how invaluable they are in the workplace.

 Employers are increasingly interested in the analytical thinking skills of their employees and potential hires.
 Workshops are hosted to develop facets of critical thinking.
 Seminars are provided that seeks to encourage collaborative problem-solving.

 While analytical skills are certainly useful at home, they’re a powerful commodity within the workplace, which is why identifying what analytical skills you already have at your disposal will help nurture your inherent potential.